Pink-Programmer/AI-Application/README.md

 This function is used to merge different datasets.
 A list of DataFrames is passed, which are combined into one at the end.
 Since datasets from different companies are used in this project, it is necessary to merge them in a standardized way.
 '''

 def combine_data(trade_datas):
-    """
-    Combines multiple DataFrames into one.
-    Also checks if the coulmn features fit to each other

-    Parameters:
-    trade_datas (list): A list containing DataFrames that are going to be combined.

-    Returns:
-    DataFrame: A combined DataFrame containing all combined data

-    Raises:
-    ValueError: Error Message if the input DataFrames do not have a matching column structure.
-    """
     #chekcing if trade_data is empty
     if len(trade_datas) == 0:
         return None